maxlampe/FrogGAN/README.md

 The frog dataset was obtained by cropped screenshotting and using photoshop to segment the background from the original motive.
 The resulting frogs were cropped again, to only focus on the frog faces and torsos, in an effort to improve the quality of the output.
-Initially, all datasets were used in combination, as a specific cropping augmentation, however, towards the end of the project, all have been dropped but the frog faces.
+Initially, all datasets were used in combination, as a specific cropping augmentation, however, towards the end of the project, all have been dropped, but the frog faces.
 The first approach yielded better results in terms of general body shape of the output frogs, however, the faces themselves were blurry at best.

-The images were resized and turned into grayscale tensors of dimensions 64x64x1, as almost all of the data set is in black and white and colour information would not hold any valuable information in case of the target dataset.
+The images were resized and turned into grayscale tensors of dimensions 64x64x1, as almost all the data set is in black and white and colour information would not hold any valuable information in case of the target dataset.

 For all datasets, random horizontal flips were applied.
 For the anime faces dataset,